 My main areas of interest lie in anxiety, obsessive compulsive disorder and working with individuals who have low self-esteem.
 I very much enjoy running workshops and will be co-ordinating the creation and delivery of the Student Workshop Programme.

 I am fortunate to be part of the new Student Wellbeing Team and I will be supporting the delivery of brief wellbeing interventions.
-In my view, the provision of brief interventions will provide students with timely information and advice that can be used to improve their wellbeing.
+In my view, the provision of brief treatments will provide students with timely information and advice that can be used to improve their wellbeing.
 For example, a student struggling with poor sleep may feel very low in mood as a consequence.
-Whilst counselling might be a useful intervention, the Student Wellbeing Team could offer self-help resources that could also address the problem.
+Whilst counselling might be a useful treatment, the Student Wellbeing Team can offer self-help resources that may also address the problem.
 The existence of the team will give students a wider choice of therapeutic options and will, in some cases, provide an alternative to counselling.

 My background and qualifications

 I graduated from The University of Wales Swansea in 2006, obtaining a degree in Psychology.
 Since this time I have worked in a variety of NHS mental health services, including a child and adolescent inpatient unit, a specialist eating disorders team, and several community teams supporting individuals with learning disabilities and mental health issues.
 In these roles I facilitated groups and delivered brief psychological treatments such as guided self-help and solution-focused therapy.
 In 2010, I began training as a Cognitive Behavioural Therapist and I have worked as a qualified and fully accredited practitioner in Primary Care Mental Health Services ever since.
 I have also worked on a voluntary basis with the All Wales Veterans Service as a Cognitive Behavioural Therapist providing treatment for individuals suffering with Post-traumatic Stress Disorder.

 PGDip Cognitive Behavioural Therapy for Anxiety and Depression